 Interest.
 Interest.
 Interest.

-Some financial advisors may encourage you to hang on to your student loan debt as a tax break .
-The bottom line is that though the interest rates are usually lower on student loans than your average credit card, those interest rates continue to accrue for the life of most student loans.
+Though the interest rates are usually lower on student loans than your average credit card, those interest rates continue to accrue for the life of most student loans.
 (Note: The timetable of when interest starts to accrue on your student loans depends on the type of student loans you’ve been awarded.
 Contact your lender for all the details.)

 How to Accelerate Your Student Loan Payments